wentallout/cult-hunter/README.md

 `INVESTIGATION` matters: gathering information about cult leaders can help you prepare for them.

-## Skill System
+## Skill Tree

-- `FORBIDDEN MAGIC`: people with natural magic are already extinct.
+- `FORBIDDEN MAGIC` (`ACTIVE`): people with natural magic are already extinct.
 Most super powers in the game world comes from people making contracts with interdimensional entitie (offering something you have for power).

-- `CURSED TATTOO`: characters have these tattoos that modify their stats (ex: Ava has the `Equalizer` tattoo that matches her stat with the strongest person in her POV)
+- `CURSED TATTOO` (`PASSIVE`): characters have these tattoos that modify their stats (ex: Ava has the `Equalizer` tattoo that matches her stat with the strongest person in her POV)

 ![image](https://github.com/wentallout/cult-hunter/assets/76118931/4cd09dd3-6480-4cad-bbe3-01657721afdd)

-- `AURA`: characters can emit a circular aura around them.
+- `AURA` (`PASSIVE`): characters can emit a circular aura around them.
 Different people have different rules inside their aura.
 If enemies step inside that aura range then they have to obey a certain `RULE`. (ex: Nameless' aura makes people unable to use magic)

 ![image](https://github.com/wentallout/cult-hunter/assets/76118931/115ccad2-a6ea-4420-b2e6-26dcab14b4ae)